openkfw/smartenergy.awattar-api/README.md

 A python library to access the Awattar Api.
 Refer also to the [Awattar Energy Price API](https://www.awattar.de/).
 This repo provides functionality for:

-- Getting Energy Price forecast forecast information.
+- Getting Energy Price forecast information.

 ## Installing the library locally